Hadidda/Functions/README.md

-# Repo is used to contain custom functions I have created for future use cases
+# Repo contains custom functions I have created for future use cases